Religious Studies (RLST)

 What is religion?
 Why is it important for understanding our rapidly changing world?
 This course investigates what religion is all about, drawing illustrations from various traditions around the globe.
 Students cultivate skills used in the academic study of religion, while exploring issues of belief, atheism, mysticism, morality, sex, and more.
 (F)

-Attributes: HM, TIII
+Attributes: DV, HM, TIII

 3 Credits